Hide Search Bar

 As Mathematicians

 Children begin this block with fractions, by understanding the whole.
 We will use diagrams to identify how many equal parts a shape has been split into and move on to thinking about how many more parts are needed to make the whole.
 They will use the denominator to identify how many equal parts a whole has been divided into.
-Following that, the children will explore tenths through different representations of 1 whole split into ten equal parts, including place value counters, straws, counters on a ten frame, and bead strings.
-This leads us to look at tenths as decimals, which will include dividing two-digit numbers by 10.
-Finally, we will move on to hundredths of numbers and as decimals.
-We shall divide one and two-digit numbers by 100.
+Following that, the children will explore tenths through different representations of 1 whole split into ten equal parts, including place value counters, straws, counters on a ten frame and bead strings.
+This leads us into looking at tenths as decimals, which will include dividing two digit numbers by 10.
+Finally, we will move onto hundredths of numbers and as decimals.
+We shall divide one and two digit numbers by 100.

 Key Vocabulary: Fraction, part, whole, numerator, denominator, equal, decimal, divide, digit